xterm-x11/docs/docs/copy-paste.md

 See XTerm's manpage for explanations on [pointer usage](https://invisible-island.net/xterm/manpage/xterm.html#h2-POINTER-USAGE)

-       multiClickTime (class MultiClickTime)
-               Specifies the maximum time in milliseconds between multi-click select events.
-The default is "250" milliseconds.

        cutNewline (class CutNewline)
                If "false", triple clicking to select a line does not include